Hall of Fame Nominating Procedure

 Carl Porter Award:

-The Carl Porter Award was established in 2005 to honor those who have performed outstanding service to the USHA at the national level.
+- The Carl Porter Award, established in 2005 to honor those who have performed outstanding service to the USHA at the national level.
 The award is named after the USHA’s second president, Carl Porter, who is considered the savior and architect of the modern day USHA.
 Considerations for this award include any positions held in the USHA, any USHA tournaments managed, material written for inclusion in USHA publications (instructional articles and stories).
 Also considered are if the candidate has held any USHA clinics and made any contributions or been a part of any other volunteer related activities.

 1. Any current USHA member may nominate a person for consideration for induction to the Hall of Fame.

-2. A nominating form for Players may be obtained from the USHA national office.
+2. A nominating form for Players may be downloaded here or obtained from the USHA national office.
 There is no official form for nominations to the Hall of Fame for Contributors or the Kendler Award.
 Nominators are simply required to submit the qualifications for their nominee in a detailed and documented fashion.
 All nominations must be received by the Hall of Fame Committee Chairman with supporting documentation at least 45 days prior to the annual meeting which is conducted at the national championships.

 3. The documentation must include the players tournament record in singles or doubles play at every major/prestigious event, including the Juniors, Collegiates, Pro Tour, AAU, AHU, YMCA, USHA, Canadian, Irish, World, or other competition in one-, three-, or four-wall.
 The year and site of all semifinal or higher finishes should be indicated, as well as the other three players in the semis.
 The documentation for a contributor’s nomination must also be in writing, but the content is the responsibility of the nominator.

-4. When a nomination is submitted to the committee, the commitee will conduct a “First Reading” to determine if the nomination is worthy of recognition.
+4. When a nomination is submitted to the committee, the committee will conduct a “First Reading” to determine if the nomination is worthy of recognition.
 If approved by a simple majority vote the nomination will advance to a second reading.

 5. A “second reading” will take place at the next annual meeting following the first reading.
 A recommendation for induction will be made to the USHA Board of Directors when three-fourths of the committee approve the nomination at the second reading.
 At least eight committee members must be present at this second reading.
 A two year nominating moratorium is imposed on any rejected second reading.